mosaic-design-system/docs/src/components/button.md

       ---------------------------------- |

       | **Default**       | **Default Buttons** are full-colour buttons
-      and are used for all important actions, your primary action (which may or may not use the primary
+      and are used for all important actions, such as your primary action (which may or may not use the primary colour)                                                                                                                                                                                                                                                                                                                                                                                           \
-      colour)                                                                                                                                                                                                                                                                                                                                                                                           \
       |